naglalakk/cookiecutter-purescript-frontend/README.md

 This project includes scripts with a few common tasks:

-* build   - Builds code from src
 * dev     - Run a dev server on port 8080
-* clean   - Clean up generated output (e.g. docs, build etc)
+* bundle  - Bundle js files with esbuild
+* style   - Process SCSS files
 * docs    - Generate docs from ./spago and ./src folders
 * test    - Runs tests for Purescript code
+* clean   - Clean up generated output (e.g. docs, build etc)

 Once you have installed everything you can run